 Crib Type: Softwood

-The DaVinci Kalani 4-in-1 Crib is my overall top pick for a softwood crib; it is both inexpensive and sturdy, which is a rare combination.
-It’s made with sustainably sourced New Zealand pine wood, is Greenguard Gold Certified, looks great, and performs well over many years.
-It has been a bestseller for DaVinci for more than 10 years and is a Wirecutter and Consumer Reports top pick, so I’m not alone in extolling the virtues of the DaVinci Kalani.
-The crib is available in Rich Cherry, Chestnut, Ebony, Espresso, Grey, Honey Oak, and White, which means you’re bound to find a color that matches the aesthetic of your nursery.
+The DaVinci Kalani 4-in-1 Crib is my overall top pick for a softwood crib.
+It is both inexpensive and sturdy, which is a rare combination.
+The crib is made with sustainably sourced New Zealand pine wood, is Greenguard Gold Certified, looks great, and is durable enough to last through multiple babies.
+It has been a bestseller for DaVinci for more than ten years and is a Wirecutter and Consumer Reports top pick, so I’m not alone in extolling its virtues.
+The crib is available in rich cherry, chestnut, ebony, espresso, grey, honey oak, and white, which means you’re bound to find a color that matches the aesthetic of your nursery.

 The 4-in-1 nature of the crib means that it can be conveniently converted to a toddler bed, day bed, and then a full-sized bed to meet your child’s needs (and save you money) as they grow.
 Reviewers seem to agree that it’s incredibly durable, which is a bit of a rarity in this price range.
 It’s also widely available and easy to order, which is not true of some of the other hardwood cribs on this list.